California eases mandatory sentences, restricts body cameras

 SACRAMENTO, Calif.
-(AP) — California will soon end some mandatory sentences, make it easier to expunge old criminal records, bar charging inmates for medical care and ban police from using facial recognition software on body cameras.
+(AP) — California will soon end some mandatory sentences, make it easier to expunge old criminal records, bar charging inmates for medical care and ban police from using facial recognition software on body cameras under more than two dozen criminal justice bills that freshman Gov. Gavin Newsom announced signing into law late Tuesday.

-Freshman Gov. Gavin Newsom said late Tuesday that he signed more than two dozen criminal justice bills into law as the state continues its march away from get-tough measures that once clogged California prisons and led to federal intervention.
+The measures continue the state’s march away from get-tough measures that once clogged California prisons, prompting a federal court-ordered population cap.

 Among the measures are two that remove mandatory sentences.
-One ends an automatic one-year enhancement added to current sentences for each prior felony jail or prison term.
+One ends a one-year enhancement added to current sentences for each prior felony jail or prison term.
 The other ends mandatory minimum sentences for certain drug crimes, leaving the sentences to judges’ discretion.

-Another bill makes California the first state to bar health and dental co-pays for inmates.
+State officials estimated that about 10,000 inmates currently have the one-year bumps in their sentences.
+Eliminating that requirement alone could shave tens of millions of dollars a year from prison and jail costs.
+But the measure was opposed even by some of Newsom’s fellow Democrats who supported longer sentences for repeat felons.

 Most Read Stories